 In the above table we see a significant gap in the 2012-2013 numbers, both for EPS as well as for dividends per share.
 Before and after that jump, both EPS and dividends have been growing relatively consistently.
-This gap can be explained by the fact that Abbott Laboratories had spun off its biotech business (which is now AbbVie) during 2013.
+This gap can be explained by the fact that Abbott Laboratories had spun off its biotech business (which is now publicly-traded as AbbVie) in 2013.